calculix/ccx2paraview/README.md

 It is recommended to convert .frd to modern XML .vtu format.
 If you have more than one time step there will be additional XML file created - the PVD file.
 Open it in Paraview to read data from all time steps (all VTU files) at ones.

-Running this converter from source is not recommended, because sources are under development and may contain bugs.

-Unfortunately, VTK format doesn't support names for field components.
+If you still need VTK format, keep in mind - it doesn't support names for field components.
 So, for stress and strain tensors components will be numbered as:

     0. xx
     1. yy